ArrakisFinance/arrakis-docs/src/text/arrakisModular/technicalReference/overview.md

 # Technical reference

+Welcome to the smart contract technical reference of the Arrakis Modular smart contract framework.
+[See Here](https://github.com/ArrakisFinance/arrakis-modular) for the github repository.

 ## Getting Started

 In order to run the test suite of Arrakis modular smart contracts, follow these steps: